 Our booth at the Clinton County Fair, an annual event during the 1920s & 1930s.
 Featuring early model electric ranges, new "spinner type" and old wringer washers, the Charter Oak Heater that would burn coal or wood, a Globe electric range, & a Myers water system.

 Interior of the store in the late 1930s.
 Pictured from left to right: Vincent Tonnies, Marg.
 Netemeyer, & F.A.
 Tonnies.
 The store was enlarged in 1946 to include the first self-service grocery department in the county.

 F. A. Tonnies in the Allis-Chalmers parts dept. during the 1940s.

 The produce & dairy departments in 1995...now the rental department.

-A view of the southern part of the grocery department in 1995...now the rental & paint departments.
+A view of the southern part of the grocery department in 1995 (looking toward the east wall)...now the rental and paint departments.